-- SLB instances created together with the ACK cluster only support the pay-as-you-go billing method.
+- Server Load Balancer (SLB) instances that are created along with the ACK cluster support only the pay-as-you-go billing method.

-- Each account can consume a limited amount of computing resources.
-If you do not have
+- Each account can consume only a limited amount of computing resources.
+Clusters cannot

-- You can create up to 50 clusters across regions for each account.
-You can deploy up
+- You can create up to 50 clusters across all regions under each account.
+A cluster

-to 100 nodes in each cluster.
-To increase the quota of clusters or nodes for your
+can contain up to 100 nodes.
+To increase the quota of clusters or nodes,submit a ticket.

-Notice In an ACK cluster, you can create up to 48 route entries for each Virtual Private Network (VPC) network.
-This means that you can configure up to 48 route entries for ACK clusters deployed in a VPC network.
-To increase the quota of route entries for a VPC network, submit a ticket.
+Notice By default, you can add up to 48 route entries to the VPC where an ACK cluster is deployed.
+This means that you can configure up to 48 route entries for ACK clusters deployed in a VPC.
+To increase the quota of route entries for a VPC, submit a ticket.

 The pay-as-you-go and subscription billing methods are supported.